 - decentralization is the basis for Bitcoin’s security and freedom

-A maximum of 21 million Bitcoins can be generated.
+A maximum of 21 million bitcoins can be generated.
 Cryptocoincharts claims to be indexing 4,220 cryptocurrencies.
-Most circulated: Bitcoin, Ethereum, Litecoin.
+Most circulated: Bitcoin, Ethereum, and Litecoin.
 Think of Bitcoin as an electronic asset (as well as a digital currency).
-A network of computers keeps track of Bitcoin payments, and adds them to an ever-growing list of all the Bitcoin payments that have been made, called “The Bitcoin Blockchain”
+A network of computers keeps track of Bitcoin payments and adds them to an ever-growing list of all the Bitcoin payments that have been made, called “The Bitcoin Blockchain.”

 The file that contains data about all the Bitcoin transactions is often called a “ledger”.
 Bitcoin value is created through transaction processing, referred to as “mining,” which is performed by distributed processors called “nodes” of the peer-to-peer network.
 Bitcoin is an artificial intelligence currency.
-Because it is assured that in future robots are going to make use of Bitcoins.
-The Robots will take over the enterprises’ operations.
-It is even predicted that in the future, robots are going to own property, assets and do trade with Bitcoins.
+Because it is assured that in the future, robots will make use of Bitcoins.
+The robots will take over the enterprises’ operations.
+It is even predicted that in the future, robots will own property and assets and trade with Bitcoins.

 There are lot of vital questions though around BitCoin